Before booking an appointment with the doctor, please consider whether one of the following options would be more appropriate:

 If you cannot keep an appointment, please inform us as soon as possible as this will enable us to offer that appointment to someone else.

-When you arrive for your appointment please inform a receptionist on the front desk.
+When you arrive for your appointment please use our new check-in screen which is located in the foyer.
 Your name will appear on the screen in the waiting room when it is your turn to see the Doctor, Nurse or HCA.
 Please note that each appointment is for 10 minutes only with the GP and is 15 minutes with other clinicians.